faker-js/faker/docs/guide/locales.md

 This will then just load the German locales with additional English locales as fallback.
 The fallback is required due to not all locales supporting all features.
 If you encounter a missing locale feature in your required language, feel free to open a Pull Request fixing that issue.

 ::: info
 The English locales are around 600 KB in size.
+All locales together are around 5 MB in size.
 :::